ddsky/api-league-clients/objc/docs/OAIFoodApi.md

 NSNumber* fillIngredients = true; // Add information about the ingredients and whether they are used or missing in relation to the query. (optional)
-NSNumber* addRecipeInformation = true; // If set to true, you get more information about the recipes returned. (optional) NSNumber* maxTime = 45; // The maximum time in minutes it should take to prepare and cook the recipe. (optional) NSNumber* minCalories = 100; // The minimum amount of calories the recipe must have per serving. (optional) NSNumber* maxCalories = 655; // The maximum amount of calories the recipe can have per serving. (optional) NSNumber* minCarbs = 10.1; // The minimum amount of carbohydrates in grams the recipe must have per serving. (optional)
+NSNumber* addRecipeInformation = true; // If set to true, you get more information about the recipes returned. (optional) NSNumber* maxTime = 45; // The maximum time in minutes it should take to prepare and cook the recipe. (optional) NSNumber* minServings = 1; // The minimum amount of servings the recipe is for. (optional) NSNumber* maxServings = 8; // The maximum amount of servings the recipe is for. (optional) NSNumber* minCalories = 100; // The minimum amount of calories the recipe must have per serving. (optional) NSNumber* maxCalories = 655; // The maximum amount of calories the recipe can have per serving. (optional) NSNumber* minCarbs = 10.1; // The minimum amount of carbohydrates in grams the recipe must have per serving. (optional)